-- Minimum of 2–3 years experience in museum work and/or the academic field of art history required; curatorial experience in European art preferred.
+- Assistant level candidates should hold a PhD degree or be in the final stage of work on one, in the History of Art or a related field, or have equivalent training and experience, with a minimum of 2–3 years’ experience in museum work and/or the academic field of art history required; curatorial experience in European art strongly preferred.

 - Broad knowledge of the history of European art, with a specialization in Northern European art of the 15th- early 19th centuries required.